DCAP has a variety of programs to address our five main initiatives:

 - Feral & Community Cats

-The Dallas Companion Animal Project strives to reduce the killing of dogs and cats in the Dallas Animal Shelter and Adoption center through free spay and neuter programs that provide surgeries to low-income pet owners who could otherwise not afford to alter their pets.
+The Dallas Companion Animal Project strives to reduce the killing of dogs and cats in the city of Dallas through free spay and neuter programs that provide surgeries to low-income pet owners who could otherwise not afford to alter their pets.

 Our current Spay/Neuter initiatives include: